 Prepare content early

-There is a variety of content in your web-application that you need to have ready before the launch, in particular, when the application has a customer-facing side (storefront).
+There is a variety of content in your web application that you need to have ready before the launch, particularly when the application has a customer-facing side (storefront).
 You can prepare the majority of content even when your application is not yet ready.

-Start writing content pages, email templates, designing ad pages and blocks, constructing the menu and catalog structure, adding product data.
-If you use integrations to import content, such as products or catalogs, make sure all the required information is in place, including SEO-related attributes.
+Start writing content pages and email templates, designing ad pages and blocks, constructing the menu and catalog structure, and adding product data.
+If you use integrations to import content, such as products or catalogs, ensure all the required information, including SEO-related attributes, is in place.

 Keeping the content ready enables you to check whether it fits properly when all related features are complete.
-It is beneficial to use real content during development and testing instead of dummy data.
+Using real content during development and testing is better than dummy data.

 Tune search configuration